kubeflow/community/proposals/new-project-join-process.md

 - This is why metrics are meant to capture this
 2. Impacting the delivery speed of Kubeflow releases
 - It will be expected that the maintainers invest in incorporating the project into the manifest or it will be removed
+3. Additional infrastructure support
+- It will be expected that the maintainers invest in providing this support

 ## Drawbacks